fabragaMS/ADPE2E/README.md

 ![](./Lab/Lab1/Media/Lab1-Image51.png)

 ### [Lab 2: Transform Big Data using Azure Data Factory Mapping Data Flows](./Lab/Lab2/Lab2.md)
-In this lab you will use Azure Data Factory to download large data files into your data lake and use an Azure Synapse Analytics stored procedure to generate a summary dataset and store it in the final table.
-The dataset you will use contains detailed New York City Yellow Taxi rides for the first half of 2019.
-You will generate a daily aggregated summary of all rides using Mapping Data Flows and save the resulting dataset into your Azure Synapse Analytics data warehouse.
-You will then use Power BI to visualise summarised data.
+In this lab the dataset you will use contains detailed New York City Yellow Taxi rides for the first half of 2019.
+You will use Azure Data Factory to download large data files to your data lake.
+You will generate a daily aggregated summary of all rides from data lake using Mapping Data Flows and save the resulting dataset in your Azure Synapse Analytics.
+You will use Power BI to visualise summarised taxi ride data.

 The estimated time to complete this lab is: **60 minutes**.